anthonywong555/temporalio-hello-world-mtls-encryption-rest-ts/README.md

 4. Copy the `.env-example` file and rename it to `.env`.

-5. Fill in the .env with the following:
+5. If you want to connect to Temporal Cloud then fill in the .env with the following:

 | key                       | value               |
 |---------------------------|---------------------|